Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          missing segments.
 The additional signalling for this is out of scope.

-##  Requirements for Media Ingest Source synchornization (dual encoder synchronisation)
+##  Requirements for Media Ingest Source synchronisation (dual encoder synchronisation)

 In the case of more than one redundant ingest sources, synchronization between them can be achieved as follows.
 A fixed segment duration is chosen such as based on the fixed GoP duration e.g. 2 seconds that is used by all media sources.